pgadmin-org/pgadmin4/web/regression/README.md

 - See also the top-level pgadmin/README : Bundling Javascript

-- Javascript tests must be run from the web directory (since that is where node_modules and karma.conf reside):
+- Javascript tests must be run from the web directory (since that is where node_modules and jest.config.js reside):

     cd web/